 14 six-figure jobs without a college degree requirement

-There are many ways to earn a six-figure salary.
-Although these jobs don’t require a Bachelor’s degree, you’ll still need to show that you have the skills and experience for each role.
+The steady tech job growth has created many opportunities to earn a six-figure salary.
+Although these career paths don’t require a Bachelor’s degree, you’ll still need to show that you have the skills and experience for each role.
+All salary data is sourced from Indeed unless otherwise noted.

 1. Data Scientist

-You don’t need a Bachelor’s degree to pursue data science.
+Data science jobs often have lucrative salaries, and you don’t need a Bachelor’s degree to pursue this career.
 Because of its high demand, it’s one of the most popular subjects for online courses and training programs.
 In programs like Multiverse’s Data Fellowship, you can learn data science in 15 to 18 months rather than the traditional four years of college.

 2. Data Engineer